santanunath/docker-mern-mysql-app/README.md

 to login ADMINER, use
 server: db
 username: root
-password: MYSQL_ROOT_PASSWORD
+password: example
 (or)
 server: db
-username: MYSQL_USERNAME
+username: ronit
-password: MYSQL_PASSWORD
+password: gablu

 setup.sql is executed automatically to create the db-table.